vcsjones/AzureSignTool/README.md

 ## Exit Codes

 The exit code is an HRESULT.
-Successfully signing produces a result of `S_OK`, or "0".
+Successfully signing produces a result of `S_OK` ("0").
+If the `--continue-on-error` flag is specified and more than one file is specified for signing, the exit code will be 0x20000001 if some files were signed successfully.
+If all files failed to sign, the exit code will be 0xA0000002.
+If only one file is signed or `--continue-on-error` is not specified, the exit code will be the HRESULT from `SignerSignEx3` of the file that failed to sign correctly.

 ## Requirements